How to make chai tea?

 This type of chai tea is usually served after dinner.

 The recent addition of iced tea has given a new dimension to the way we consume the brew.
 Instant mix or premix teas have also hit the market.
 Tea bags are also available in India though the preference is for packet.
-The bags are consumed mostly by travelers who assiduously stick to one brand.
+The bags are consumed mostly by travellers who assiduously stick to one brand.

 Gift Baskets have also become popular as festive and heart felt presents.
 These exotic gift baskets contain packets of premium blends - the finest in India.
 These wonder gifts suit many occasions like X.Mas, Diwali, New Year, Holi and Birthdays.
 These are the best presented as corporate gifts.

 Tea lounges are making inroads into the up market segment.
-The serene ambiance and the warm cup of the wonder brew sets the ball rolling.
+The serene ambience and the warm cup of the wonder brew sets the ball rolling.
 These are not just hang outs for the kids but are all occasion places.
 Execute a profitable business deal or win over your dream girl the brew helps - Waghbakri Rishte Banayein!
 Cheer!

 Dhaba Tea & Recipe